Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

   - **Conflict of interest rule**: A reviewer must recuse themselves if they have a professional or financial relationship with the applicant.
 Disclose the conflict to the program manager, who reassigns.
 - Program manager sends acknowledgement email to applicant

-#### Step 2: Gate 1 — Completeness Check (Reviewer, ~30 minutes)
+#### Step 2: Review (Reviewer, ~45 minutes)

-- Reviewer works through the 29-item completeness checklist (grouped by submission section)
-- Records Y/N for each item
-- If all Y → proceed to Gate 2
-- If any N → draft a revision request email listing exactly what's missing, using the template.
-Log the outcome and specific missing items in the tracking spreadsheet.
-Stop here.

-#### Step 3: Gate 2 — Consistency Check (Reviewer, ~30 minutes)

-- Reviewer works through the 9 arithmetic/logic checks, recording their working
+- Reviewer works through the 27-item checklist, marking each item Y, N, I, or N/A
-- Records pass/fail for each, showing their calculation where applicable
-- If all pass → proceed to Gate 3
-- If any fail → draft a revision request email identifying the specific discrepancy (e.g., "Stated SCI is 350.00 but (E × I + M) / R = 349.63 — please confirm or correct").
-Log the outcome in the spreadsheet.
-Stop here.

-#### Step 4: Gate 3 — Disclosure Sufficiency (Reviewer, ~60 minutes)

-- Reviewer scores each of the 6 criteria (A-F) on the 1-5 rubric
-- Writes a brief rationale (1-2 sentences) for each score, referencing specific content in the submission
-- Calculates total score (6-30)
+- For any item marked I, writes a brief note explaining what is insufficient and what the applicant needs to add
 - Applies the decision rule:
-  - All criteria ≥ 3 → **Recommend Approve**
+  - All Y (or N/A) → **Recommend Approve**
-  - Any criterion 1 or 2 → **Recommend Revision** (specify which criteria and what's needed)
+  - Any N or I → **Recommend Revision** (list items by number with specific feedback)
   - Bad faith indicators → **Recommend Reject** (requires second reviewer concurrence)

-#### Step 5: Decision and Documentation (Reviewer)
+#### Step 3: Decision and Documentation (Reviewer)

 - Reviewer completes the review record (see template below)
 - Submits recommendation to the program manager
 - For approvals: program manager issues certificate and publishes disclosure
-- For revision requests: program manager sends feedback email with the specific scored criteria
+- For revision requests: program manager sends feedback email with the specific items that need attention
 - For rejections: program manager assigns a second reviewer for independent assessment before final decision

-#### Step 6: Record Keeping (Program Manager)
+#### Step 5: Record Keeping (Program Manager)

 - Every review produces a completed review record stored internally
 - Every decision (approve, revise, reject) is logged in the tracking spreadsheet with date